-Though initially arriving in this spot, we decided to leave the exploring of St. Peter’s Square to be the last thing we visit the area, before heading out to the Vatican Museums.
+Though initially arriving at this spot, we decided to leave the exploring of St. Peter’s Square to be the last thing we visit the area, before heading out to the Vatican Museums.

 Vatican Museums (Musei Vaticani)

 I strongly advise you to book your ticket online in advance, as we did.
-You can only book two months in advance via their website app.
-(So put a reminder if you’re planning way ahead of your actual trip.)
-That way you won’t waste any time on the day you’re going exploring from Vatican City to Trastevere.
+You can only book two months in advance via their website app, so put a reminder if you’re planning way ahead of your actual trip.
+If you follow my advice, you won’t waste any time on the day you’re going exploring from Vatican City to Trastevere.

 The Vatican Museums will not impress only with its artifacts and displays, but also through the buildings.
 Personally, I loved admiring the rooms, the halls, and all the beautiful details in the ceilings.
 And staring out every uncovered window, too, to catch a new glimpse of the Vatican.

 The largest museum complex in the world, the Vatican Museums are a must-see while in Rome, on a walk from Vatican City to Trastevere or otherwise.